beefchimi/earwurm/docs/examples.md

 // will stop then restart the `Sound`. function handleRestartPlay() {
   if (!restartStack) return;
-  // If you are treating this as a “single instance sound”,
+  // If we are treating this as a “single instance sound”,
   // then it is fine to call `.stop()` on an already "stopped" `Stack`. restartStack.stop();

-  const sound = restartStack.prepare();
+  const sound = await restartStack.prepare();
-  const playedSound = await sound.play();
+  const playedSound = sound.play();

   return playedSound;
 }